joomla-projects/selenium-server-standalone/bin/webdrivers/gecko/README.md

 New Firefox Marionette driver for Selenium Server Standalone, the browser automation framework.

 ## Version
-Version of this release is *v0.16.1* (https://github.com/mozilla/geckodriver/releases/tag/v0.15) *geckodriver_linux = v0.14* Building issues at maintainer, only x64 is supported.
+Version of this release is *v0.17.0* (https://github.com/mozilla/geckodriver/releases/tag/v0.17)

 ## Installation